redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/03/README.md

 ## 3: Calling WebAssembly from a Host Environment

-Now that we have a slightly less useless WebAssembly module that we can call from the command line, let's now look at using JavaScript to act as the host environment for this module.
+Now that we have a slightly less useless WebAssembly module that we can call from the command line, let's look at using JavaScript to act as the host environment for this module.

 ### Create a `.wasm` file

-When working from the command line, we used the `wasmer` tool to both compile and run the WebAssembly module in a single step.
-Now we need simply to compile the WebAssembly Text file and ensure that the generated `.wasm` file is accessible to our JavaScript runtime environment.
+`wasmer` performs two tasks for us at once:

+1. Compiles the `.wat` file into a `.wasm` file, then
+1. Executes the `.wasm` file

+However, when running a WebAssembly module from within a host environment, these two tasks are typically performed at different times in the development process.

-To compile the WebAssembly Text file, change into the same directory as the `.wat` file, then invoke the `wat2wasm` tool:
+To assemble the WebAssembly Text file into a `.wasm` file, change into the same directory as the `.wat` file, then invoke the `wat2wasm` tool:

 ```bash
 wat2wasm 02-slightly-less-useless.wat